microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Test the scenario

 You can try to delete and upload once again the audio file in the storage `audios` container of your Storage Account.
-You will see the `EnrichTranscription` Activity Functions be called in the Azure Functions logs:
+You will see the `EnrichTranscription` Activity functions be called in the function app's logs:

 ![Enrich Transcription activity function](assets/func-enrich-transcription.png)